An operating system controls the main tasks of the computer. It also makes sure everything works well. It lets software use the hardware.

 1) Batch Systems

 One of them is occupied by the OS, and the other is used to install temporary programs for execution.
-When the execution of a program is completed, a new program is loaded in the same memory area.
+When the execution of a program is completed, a new program is loaded into the same memory area.

 2) Multiprogramming Systems